draios/kubernetes-sysdig-metrics-apiserver/CONTRIBUTING.md

     $ go build ./cmd/adapter

-This assumes your working directory is set to `$GOPATH/src/github.com/draios/kubernetes-sysdig-metrics-apiserver`.
-If you're somewhere else in the file system you can instead run:

-    $ go build github.com/draios/kubernetes-sysdig-metrics-apiserver/cmd/adapter

-This produces a `adapter` binary in your current working directory.
+Go will download the required dependencies to compile the source code and generate a binary called `adapter` in your current working directory.

 _TIP_: You may prefer to use `go install` rather than `go build` to cache build artifacts and reduce future compile times.
 In this case the binary is placed in